DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 is calculated as $1 - \frac{\text{entropy}}{\text{maximum entropy}}$, signifying
 that the file cannot be compressed further -- that the data is already as compressed as its random distribution allows.
-Essentially, this informs us that the file has no more detectable statistical patterns or compressable regularities remaining.
+Essentially, this informs us that the file has no more detectable statistical patterns or compressible regularities remaining.
 We consider any file where `ent` reports a compression ratio of $0\%$ to be acceptable.